Paul enjoys easy recipes that deliver gourmet-quality food. He's also a barbecue enthusiast.

 - Rib rack: In my second cook, I smoked six racks of baby back ribs.
 The rack held all six on the middle grill.

-- Deflector plate: I didn't think I'd use this so much, but I do.
+- Deflector plate: I didn't think I'd use this so much, but I have.
 It's designed to sit perfectly on the bottom grill.
 It pushes the heat to the sides of the grill and prevents a hot spot in the middle.

 - Drip pan: You don't necessarily need the Komodo drip pan, but it's just about as pretty a drip pan you'll ever see when it shows up new.